civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 88

-  **(1)** A **rights holder for** an invention pertaining to a medicine shall, as required by and in accordance with the regulations, or as the Board may, by order, require, provide the Board with **the** information and documents **that** the regulations or the order may specify respecting
+  **(1)** A rights holder for an invention pertaining to a medicine shall, as required by and in accordance with the regulations, or as the Board may, by order, require, provide the Board with the information and documents that the regulations or the order may specify respecting

-    the identity of the licensees in Canada of the **rights holder**;
+    the identity of the licensees in Canada of the rights holder;

-    the revenue of the **rights holder**, and details of the source of the revenue, whether direct or indirect, from sales of medicine in Canada; and
+    the revenue of the rights holder, and details of the source of the revenue, whether direct or indirect, from sales of medicine in Canada; and

-    the expenditures made by the **rights holder** in Canada on research and development relating to medicine.
+    the expenditures made by the rights holder in Canada on research and development relating to medicine.

-  **(2)** **If** the Board believes on reasonable grounds that any person has information or documents pertaining to the value of sales of medicine in Canada by a **rights holder** or the expenditures made by a **rights holder** in Canada on research and development relating to medicine, the Board may, by order, require the person to provide the Board with any of the information or documents that are specified in the order, or with copies **of them**.
+  **(2)** If the Board believes on reasonable grounds that any person has information or documents pertaining to the value of sales of medicine in Canada by a rights holder or the expenditures made by a rights holder in Canada on research and development relating to medicine, the Board may, by order, require the person to provide the Board with any of the information or documents that are specified in the order, or with copies of them.

 ### Section 54